 Runbooks and deployments share configuration settings, secrets, templates, scripts, and more so it’s easier to configure deployment and runbook processes.

-Comprehensive runbook discoverability and visibility
+Discoverability and visibility

 Octopus creates a central location for teams to manage, control, audit, schedule, and execute runbooks.
 You can see when a runbook was last executed, you can see any changes to the runbook, and you can run the same runbook against different environments.
 Team members can easily find a runbook and click a big green button to run it.
 Everyone can see the output from the last run and whether it succeeded or not.